 Do not use glass bowls.
 The chocolate will not release from the glass.
 Also don’t use bowls that curve inwards.
 You won’t be able to remove the chocolate if the top edge curves inwards.

-You can fill these cute chocolate Halloween bowls with candy, nuts or something creamy like pumpkin cheesecake mousse or orange ice cream.
+- You can fill these cute chocolate Halloween bowls with candy, nuts or something creamy like pumpkin cheesecake mousse or homemade orange ice cream.

 You can find items needed to make these chocolate pumpkin bowls from amazon (commission earned for sales).

 I found some plastic bowls on Amazon that would make perfect jack-o-lantern bowls.
 The have vertical grooves in them which would give your pumpkins a more realistic shape.
 I wish I would have seen them before I made my bowls.
 I’ve added the image link below.
 I found my bowls at my local dollar store.

 Chocolate Jack-O-Lantern Bowls and Homemade Orange Ice Cream Recipe